Naomi-star/Attack-on-Jump-City/README.md

 If you want to use unique character sprites instead, feel free to create your own sprite sheet using this [link](https://sanderfrenken.github.io/Universal-LPC-Spritesheet-Character-Generator/#?body=Body_color_bronze&head=Human_male_bronze&sex=female&eyes=Eyes_brown&dress=none)

 ## Possible Improvements
-If I were to further polish this game, I would add the option to select a player based on the other members of the Teen Titans as well as a select enemy feature with varying difficulties.
-I would add a button to a "restart" button as well because currently when you win/lose the game, you have to manually close and reopen the program which diminishes player satisfaction.
+If I were to take this game to the next level and refine it further, there are several exciting features I would consider adding to enhance the overall gameplay experience.
+One significant improvement would be the addition of an option to select a player character from the Teen Titans roster.
+This would allow players to choose from a variety of familiar and beloved characters, each with their own unique attacks and playstyles.

+Additionally, I would incorporate a feature that lets players choose an enemy to face, with varying difficulty levels.
+This would ensure that the game remains challenging and engaging for all types of players.
+Players could select an enemy that matches their skill level or opt for a tougher opponent as they improve, making the game feel more dynamic and replayable.

+Currently, when players win or lose, they are required to manually close and reopen the game to start again, which can be frustrating and disrupt the flow of the experience.
+A restart button would streamline the process, allowing players to jump back into the action quickly without unnecessary interruptions.
+This would significantly improve player satisfaction, making the game feel more polished and user-friendly